dmerejkowsky/kata-buggy-calculator/README.md

 # Calculator

+_Note: if you fork this repository, remember to make PR that target your fork, not mine :)_

 Oh no!
 Someone pushed [a bad commit](https://github.com/dmerejkowsky/kata-buggy-calculator/commit/dd3cea773b6bb9ee73243a739820d094584f286f)  that introduced a regression ...

 The tests are now failing on the main branch.